Stremio/stremio-addon-sdk/README.md

 node ./addon.js
 ```

-It will output a URL that you can use to [install the add-on in Stremio](./docs/testing.md#how-to-install-add-on-in-stremio)
+It will output a URL that you can use to [install the addon in Stremio](./docs/testing.md#how-to-install-add-on-in-stremio)

-**Please note:** add-on URLs in Stremio must be loaded with HTTPS (except `127.0.0.1`) and must support CORS!
-CORS support is handled automatically by the SDK, but if you're trying to load your add-on remotely (not from `127.0.0.1`), you need to support HTTPS.
+**Please note:** addon URLs in Stremio must be loaded with HTTPS (except `127.0.0.1`) and must support CORS!
+CORS support is handled automatically by the SDK, but if you're trying to load your addon remotely (not from `127.0.0.1`), you need to support HTTPS.

-## Getting started with a new add-on
+## Getting started with a new addon

-In order to scaffold a new Stremio add-on, we've made a tool called `addon-bootstrap`.
+In order to scaffold a new Stremio addon, we've made a tool called `addon-bootstrap`.

 You can use it in the following way: